Ghostkeeper/MetaProgrammingWorkshop/notes.md

 	>>> type(type(x))
 	<class 'type'>
 	```
 5. Classes are instances of the metaclass "type".
+First-class citizen.
 6. The function of the "type" is to create an instance, reserve memory, etc.
 7. Demonstrate in m1classdec.py:
 	```